mysteriumnetwork/documentation/content/node-runners/setup/linux.md

 ### Altering start up options

-Editing start up options instead of the `config.tml` file has one crutial benefit: start up service options overwrite any default or `config.toml` edited config values and become a single source of truth which cannot be changed at runtime.
+Editing start up options instead of the `config.toml` file has one crutial benefit: start up service options overwrite any default or `config.toml` edited config values and become a single source of truth which cannot be changed at runtime.

 Node typically runs as a systemd service, you can find the `.service` file by inspecting the service, which you can do